cloudmesh/classes/docs/source/i524/index.rst

        references.
 Much shorter reports will be returned without review.
 Do not artificially inflate contents.

-* **Project groups:** Groups of up to three students can work on a project but workload increases with each student and a work break down must be provided.
-More than three students are not allowed.
-For a team you will be asked to deploy a larger system or demonstrate deployability on multiple clouds while benchmarking it.

 * **Technology papers:** Technology papers must be non-overlapping in the entire class.
-If multiple students select the same technology, we will be drawing randomly which students does which technology.
 As we have over 370 such technologies we should have enough for the entire class.
 If you see technologies missing, let us know and we see how to add them.
+Technology papers could be a survey of multiple technologies or an indepth analysis of a particular technology.

 * **Technology paper groups:** Groups of up to three students can work also on the technology papers.
 However the workload is not reduced, you will produce 3 times the number of group members technology papers of unique technologies.
-However, you could be having coauthors that are part of your group.
+However, you can have multiple coauthors for each paper (up to thre) that are part of your group.
 Please do not ask us how many technology papers you need to write if you are in a group.
 The rule is clearly specified.
+Example:
-Example: Your group has 3 members, each of them has to procude 3 unique papers, thus you have to produce 9 unique technology papers for this group.
+  Your group has 3 members, each of them has to procude 3 unique papers, thus you have to produce 9 unique technology papers for this group.
 If you have 2 members you have to produce 6, if you work alone you have to produce 3.

-* **Technology deployment for your project:** Each student will develop as part of the project a deployment of a technology.
-Points may depend on effort and simplicity of the deployment.
+* **Technology deployment Homework:** Each student will develop as a preparation for the project a deployment of a technology.
+Points may depend on completeness, effort of the deployment.
+Technology deployments should as much as possible be non overlapping.
+In many cases you chose wisely such deployments may line up with your technology papers as you can add a section reporting on your achievement and experience with such deployments.

-* **Late homework**: Any late homework will be receiving a 10% grade reduction.
-As this is a large class and the assignments are not standard multiple choice questions, grading will take a considerable time.
-Some homework can not be delivered late as they are related to establish communication with you.
-Such **deadline specific** homework will receive 0 points in case they are late.
-See course calendar.
-It is the student’s responsibility to upload submissions well ahead of the deadline to avoid last minute problems with network connectivity, browser crashes, cloud issues, etc.
+* **Project groups:** Groups of up to three students can work on a project but workload increases with each student and a work break down must be provided.
+More than three students are not allowed.
+If you work in a group you will be asked to deploy a larger system or demonstrate deployability on multiple clouds or container frameworks while benchmarking and comparing them.
+A group project containing 2 or 3 team members shoudl not look like a project done by an individual.
+Please plan careful and make sure all team members contribute.

 * **Frequent checkins**: It is **important** to make frequent and often commits to the github repository as the activities will be